yanntm/pnmcc-tests/README.md

 The `logs2csv.pl` script may need to be adapted a bit for each tool, but it already can parse raw output logs to produce CSV lines with e.g. number of tests passed and failed, and duration of tests.

+For examples of using this repository, see https://github.com/yanntm/its-lola or https://github.com/yanntm/ITS-Tools-MCC that both use this framework to run a test, setup as a GithubAction (see Actions tab for traces).
+The script is in the .github/workflow/linux.yml file (e.g. https://github.com/yanntm/its-lola/blob/master/.github/workflows/linux.yml) and is pretty self-explanatory.

 ## License

 This project is made available in the hope it may prove useful.